mailamdanghoc/YoloHome/README.md

 ### Clone the repository

-Open a terminal at a directory of your choice and enter these commands (change the folder name if you want to):
+Open a terminal and enter these commands (change the folder name if you want to):

 ```bash
   git clone https://github.com/quancao2310/YoloHome.git